vercel/ship-content-driven-websites/README.md

 # Build a stunning, content-driven website<!-- omit in toc -->
+[![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]

-This starter is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
+This template uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration and visual editing with live updates using [Presentation][presentation].

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
-You can use this starter to kick-start a personal website or learn these technologies.
+You can use this starter to kick-start a content-driven website or learn more about these technologies.

-[![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]

 ## Features

-- A performant, content-driven website with editable projects
+- A performant, content-driven website with editable pages
-- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- A native and customizable authoring environment
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry